-As we know, the world of work has been turned on its head in recent years and continues to change every day.
-The traditional org structure – that sees hierarchies of managers and reports – is no longer an accurate reflection of the way employees connect within and across teams, and how relationships are built and maintained.
-In addition, the rise of the millennial generation in the workplace sees multi-talented people working across functions and following their interests across a career.
+The world of work has been turned on its head in recent years and continues to change every day.
+The traditional org structure, which sees hierarchies of managers and reports, is no longer an accurate reflection of how employees connect within and across teams or how relationships are built and maintained.
+People today want to acquire a diverse range of skills—climbing the career ladder is not the obvious path for everyone.

 Cross-functional collaboration allows employees from different departments and with varying skills to work together, giving employees the chance to contribute, learn something new, and gain a deeper understanding of the big picture.

 Here are three ways HR teams can facilitate cross-functional collaboration and create a culture where everyone feels like part of the team.

 Sometimes encouraging cross-functional collaboration can be as simple as introducing two co-workers and watching the sparks fly.
 HR has the power to connect employees, whether it’s through meetups, dedicated communication channels, or community-building programs like ERGs.
 By bringing together people from different departments, HR can provide an opportunity for collaboration.

 Similarly, by ensuring that information and knowledge spread throughout the company, HR can facilitate the flow of ideas and give people a 360° view of the company’s activity.
 When employees know what other departments are working on and how they work, finding a way to contribute or learn something new is more accessible.
 Newsletters, monthly idea exchanges, and open forum meetings are just a few ways that HR can encourage openness and get people talking.

 2. Let employees shadow other departments or roles